Eniola Olumeyan

 Miss, Trinity College Dublin

 Hi!
 I'm Eve and I'm studying Middle Eastern and European Languages and Cultures (with German and Turkish) at Trinity College Dublin.
-My research project will focus on the changing phenomenon of antisemitism in modern Germany, in particular how this relates to the 2015 migratory wave, subsequent refugee integration and recent developments in the Israel-Palestine conflict.
-I will be investigating how to tackle this issue in a way that appropriately condemns antisemitism and safeguards the wellbeing and integration of Germany's Muslim community.
-In addition, I will consider wider questions surrounding migrant assimilation and national identity.
-In my spare time, I enjoy spending time with my friends, dancing, reading and listening to music.
-I also love to travel and am very interested in learning languages and connecting with people from across the world, so please feel free to reach out!
-I would love to chat about anything project (or otherwise) related!
+My research project focussed on the challenges facing Vergangenheitsbewältigung in modern Germany, including rising antisemitism, the 2015 migratory wave, subsequent refugee integration and developments in the Israel-Palestine conflict.
+I investigated how to tackle this issue in a way that appropriately condemns antisemitism and safeguards the wellbeing and integration of Germany's Muslim community.
+In addition, I considered wider questions surrounding migrant assimilation and national identity.
+In my spare time, I enjoy spending time with my friends, sea-swimming, hiking and reading.
+I also love to travel and am very interested in learning languages and connecting with people from across the world, so please feel free to reach out - I would love to chat about anything project (or otherwise) related!

 Svit Pestotnik Stres